r66ff/otp-implementation-python/README.md

 # otp-implementation-python
-One Time Pad implemented in python
+One Time Pad implemented in Python 3